Regular clinical supervision is a requirement for registered members of most professional counselling bodies (such as

 Counselling and Psychotherapy Supervision is offered on a fortnightly or monthly basis and fees are £50 per 1 hour session, £70 per 1.5 hour session and £90 per 2 hour session.

-I do offer concessionary supervision rate for counselling students in training on a recognised counselling course, so please do ask if this applies to you.
+I have limited spaces for concessionary supervision rates for counselling students in training on recognised counselling courses, so please do ask if this applies to you.

 Links to Supervision requirements: